smeads/portfolio-iro/contact.md

 layout: page
 title: Contact
 permalink: /contact/
-feature-img: "img/surf.png"
+feature-img: "img/banner3.png"
 ---

-If you have any desire to contact me please don't hesitate to do so.
+If want to contact me please don't hesitate.
 I'll be sure to respond as soon as I can.

 Thanks!